 14. See if you’re eligible for a short-term pause in your insurance payments

 Did you know some insurance companies offer short-term relief from ongoing payments (“premiums holiday”) if you can show a sudden and unexpected 20% net reduction in your income?
 If you’re eligible, you might get to keep your existing level of insurance cover and legitimately won’t have to pay for it for a few months’ while you get back on your feet.

 15. Weatherproof your home

 Plug holes and cracks that let warm air escape in the winter and cold air escape in the summer.

-Once the lockdown has lifted, you should be able to get materials and possibly advice about this from your local hardware store about inexpensively stopping unwanted heat or cooling loss.
-Before then, a little time spent researching might go a long way to prepare for winter.
+You should be able to get materials and possibly advice about this from your local hardware store about inexpensively stopping unwanted heat or cooling loss.
+A little time spent researching this online might go a long way to save on your winter heating bills.

 16. Use energy efficient bulbs

 Energy-efficient light bulbs might cost a bit more initially, but they have a much longer life than normal incandescent bulbs and use far less electricity.
 It might be hard to decide which type to use, but any type of efficient bulb will probably be an upgrade if you’re not using them already.